The Complete Guide to Bhimashankar Trek

 The initial 20 minutes after the T-junction is an easy walk.
 You reach a stream in about 20 minutes.
-Once you cross the stream, the trail ascnds for about 40 minutes, till you reach the first ladder.
+Once you cross the stream, the trail ascends for about 40 minutes, till you reach the first ladder.
 Once you climb the first ladder, you quickly reach the next one.
 There is a cave after the second ladder where you can relax for a while.
 This spot offers excellent views of the valley below.

 Soon after you cross ladder 3, there is a patch with huge rocks.
 You need to be extremely careful while traversing this section.
 Although not mandatory, a rope will be helpful here.

 Immediately after this section, the trail joins the one that comes from Ganesh ghat.
-This is the half way mark.
+This is the halfway mark.
 There are a few huts where locals sell refreshments.